BMW 5 Series (E60)

-The fifth generation of the BMW 5 Series executive cars consists of the BMW E60 (sedan version) and BMW E61 (wagon version, marketed as 'Touring').
+The fifth generation of the BMW 5 Series executive cars consists of the BMW E60 (saloon version) and BMW E61 (wagon version, marketed as 'Touring').
 The E60/E61 generation was produced by BMW from 2003 to 2010 and is often collectively referred to as the E60.

 The E60 generation introduced various new electronic features, including the iDrive infotainment system, head-up display, active cruise control, active steering, adaptive headlights, night vision, lane departure warning and voice control.
 The E60 was the first 5 Series to be available with a turbocharged petrol engine, a 6-speed automatic transmission and regenerative braking.

 The M5 model was introduced in 2005 and is powered by the BMW S85 V10 engine.
-It was sold in the sedan and wagon body styles, with most cars using the 7-speed SMG III transmission.
+It was sold in the saloon and wagon body styles, with most cars using the 7-speed SMG III transmission.
 It was the first and only M5 model to be sold with a V10 engine.

 In January 2010, the BMW 5 Series (F10) began production as the successor to the E60.

 Development and launch

 The development programme for the E60 began in 1997, concluding in 2002.
 The lead designer was Boyke Boyer.
 The final design, developed by Davide Arcangeli under BMW Design Director Chris Bangle, was approved in 2000 and German design patents filed on 16 April 2002.

-The sedan was launched on 5 July 2003 in Europe and in October 2003 in North America.
+The saloon was launched on 5 July 2003 in Europe and in October 2003 in North America.
 In late 2004, the Touring models were introduced.

 Body styles

 The body of the E60 was made using aluminium for the front of the car, and steel for the passenger cabin and rear.
-Kerb weights are 1445–1725 kg for the sedan and 1675–1830 kg for the wagon.
-The weight distribution of the sedan models was 50:50.
+Kerb weights are 1445–1725 kg for the saloon and 1675–1830 kg for the wagon.
+The weight distribution of the saloon models was 50:50.